 These are really simple to create.
 Having removed the original label from the can, I cleaned off the glue using white spirit, which polished up the can quite nicely, and then just painted a rim of colour around the top with a fully loaded brush, allowing the paint to drip down to create the dribbles, being careful to keep the can upright at all times.
 Somewhat weirdly, I did find that even within the same paint range, some colours were runnier than others.
 Ideally you want a paint that clings enough to give good colour depth on a vertical surface, but runs enough to create some dribble.

 I also tried painting an entire can with the paint – this looked pretty good too, though getting even coverage of the paint was a little tricky.
 (I should perhaps point out that the blue one was painted by my 5 year old).
 I labelled these using the printable frames I created a couple of weeks ago for the Children’s Art Cards.
-You can find a downloadable PDF there.
+You can find a printable template there.